eoinkelly/ember-runloop-handbook/raw-notes.md

 * later() Ember.run.setTimeout()
     * ?

+* `run(callback)`
-* `run(callback)` _"run this callback on the 'actions' queue of a new runloop"_
+    * It does *NOT* schedule your callback on a queue!
-    * Open a new runloop, schedule the given callback on 'actions', then close & flush all the queues.
-    * the opening, running the callback and closing of the runloop happens in the curent turn of the browser event loop
     * will create a new insance of DeferredActionQueues even if an existing instance is already open.
+It will synchronously
+        1. create a new runloop,
+        2. run your callback in a try {}
-It will synchronously create a new runloop, run the callback and then flush the runloop before returning
+        3. end and flush the runloop in finally {}
-    * is synchronous!
+        4. return whatever your callback returned
+    * is synchronous - everything happens in a single turn of the event loop!
 It finishes a complete trip through the runloop before returning
     * Implications:
         * You can use run() to schedule stuff on any queue by calling `Ember.run.schedule` from within the callback e.g. you can schedule